How Changing Your Perspective About Money Can Unleash Generosity in Your Church

 When you eat your bagel for breakfast, God provided it for you through the work of farmers, bakers, truck drivers, and grocery stores.

-We could go on.
+We could go on about gratitude and thanksgiving in the Bible.
 But you get the point.

 "Then God said, 'Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.'